callahanchris/callahanchris.github.io/source/_posts/2014-11-23-88-mph-with-flux-and-react.markdown

 Although the actions are at the top of the foodchain, it helps to conceptualize the flow of a Flux app starting from the View layer.

-At the top level of the View layer we have the "View-Controller".
+At the top level of the View layer we have the "Controller-View".
 For our purposes, this will be the DeLorean component that will wrap the entire application.
-The View-Controller is responsible for registering event listeners with the Stores, retrieving state from the Stores when the Stores emit an event, rerending the application with this new state using `this.setState()`, and passing the state down to nested components through props.
+The Controller-View is responsible for registering event listeners with the Stores, retrieving state from the Stores when the Stores emit an event, rerending the application with this new state using `this.setState()`, and passing the state down to nested components through props.

 ```javascript
 // js/components/DeLorean.js